 1. The Practice of Concentrative Meditation

-2. Traṭaka — The Practice of Still Gaze
+2. Traṭaka — The Practice of Still Gazing

-Trataka, or the practice of still gaze, is the art of perfecting and stilling your gaze.
+Trataka, or the practice of still gazing, is the art of perfecting and stilling your gaze.
 It’s a must for a serious meditator.
 Read more here.

 3. How the practice of Kundalini can help one awaken their prana energy